wp-plugins/planso-forms/readme.txt

 8. Integrate your forms by inserting the generated shortcode anywhere within your site.

 == Changelog ==

+= 1.3.9 =
+* Slight changes to the base CSS to be more compatible with some special themes

 = 1.3.8 =
 * Fixed an important bug that can lead to form settings exposure if certain other plugins are in use